Canary trap

-In December 2020, Andrew Lewer, a Member of Parliament and Parliamentary Private Secretary in the UK government, was fired after a canary trap in the form of a letter reminding staff not to leak was published on the website Guido Fawkes.

 Barium meal test

-According to the book Spycatcher by Peter Wright (published in 1987), the technique is standard practice that has been used by MI5 (and other intelligence agencies) for many years, under the name "barium meal test".
+According to the book Spycatcher by Peter Wright (published in 1987), the technique is standard practice that has been used by MI5 (and other intelligence agencies) for many years, under the name "barium meal test", named for the medical procedure.
 A barium meal test is more sophisticated than a canary trap because it is flexible and may take many different forms.
-However, the basic premise is to reveal a supposed secret to a suspected enemy (but nobody else) then monitor whether there is evidence of the fake information being utilised by the other side.
+However, the basic premise is to reveal a supposed secret to a suspected enemy (but nobody else) then monitor whether there is evidence of the fake information being utilized by the other side.
 For example, a suspected double agent could be offered some tempting "bait": e.g., be told that important information was stored at a dead drop site.
 The fake dead drop site could then be periodically checked for signs of disturbance.
 If the site showed signs of being disturbed (for instance, in order to copy microfilm stored there), then this would confirm that the suspected enemy really was an enemy, i.e., a double agent.